This post contains affiliate links.

 Blackberry

 Blackberries are a dark-colored berry with a sweet and slightly tart flavor, and are high in fiber, vitamin C, and antioxidants.
 They grow best in temperate northern climates, and are grown across the Northern United states.
 They are commonly used in pies, berry jam, and smoothies.
-Give them a try in our favorite Blackberry Cabbage Smoothie (4 ways).
-We know what you’re thinking here, cabbage?
+We know what youโ€™re thinking here, cabbage?
 But trust us, it works.

 Black Mulberry

-The black mulberry is native to Iran (Persia).
+The black mulberry is native to Iran (Persia), but is today grown in cooler regions of the USA.
+The berries can grow to be quite large, reaching as much as 2โ€ long.
 This berry has a pleasant sweet tart flavor though the flavor does vary substantially.
 Use this in lieu of blackberries or raspberries in any recipe.
-They are great eaten by the handful or in desserts.
+They are good in sweet breads, and you may be able to find it ground into a powder to mix with flour just for this purpose.
+They are great eaten by the handful or in berry desserts.

 Blueberry

-We won’t list all the blueberry varieties commercially available, but just a few of our favorites.
+We wonโ€™t list all the blueberry varieties commercially available, but just a few of our favorites.

-- Chandier Blueberry is a very recent cultivar released for commercial sales in 1995.
+• Chandier Blueberry is a very recent cultivar released for commercial sales in 1995.
 The berries are on the large side, and do not hold up well to machine picking.
 This tends to limit their sales to local markets and causes the price to be higher than other blueberries.
 This variety is also sometimes available for DIY blueberry picking.

-- Patriot Blueberry is a third type of blueberry worth mentioning.
+• Patriot Blueberry is a third type of blueberry worth mentioning.
 Only developed in 1976 the plant grows berries reaching the size of a quarter.
 This blueberry variety was developed to be disease-resistant, withstand cold, be self-pollinating, and produce larger crops.
 This is typical of many fruits.
 Horticulturists, often funded by national governments, work to develop fruits that taste better, grow in a wider variety of conditions, or produce larger yields.

-- Alaskan Blueberry are delicious berries grown in one of the few places in America where you can still find large tracts of wild blueberries.
+• Alaskan Blueberry are delicious berries grown in one of the few places in America where you can still find large tracts of wild blueberries.
 I grew up in Alaska, so I had to give a nod to this wonderful fruit.

 Boysenberry

 Boysenberries are a cross between blackberries, raspberries, and loganberries.
-We aren’t really sure just where they came from, but believe they were developed in California about 100 years ago.
-They are large, deep red berries with a sweet, slightly tart flavor.
-Boysenberries can be used as you would raspberries or blackberries.
-Eat them raw, put them in yogurt, fruit salads, smoothies, or in baked desserts.
+We arenโ€™t really sure just where they came from, but believe they were developed in California about 100 years ago.
+They are large, deep red berries with a sweet, slightly tart flavor, and are loaded with vitamins C and K, as well as dietary fiber.

 Cape Gooseberry

-Cape gooseberries, also known as physalis, are small golden berries that are native to South America, but are now widely cultivated in Africa, China, India, and the Philippines.
+Cape gooseberries, also known as physalis, are small golden berries that are native to South America but are now widely cultivated in Africa, China, India, and the Philippines.
 They have a sweet and slightly tart flavor and are rich in vitamin C, vitamin A, and potassium.
 They’re often used in jams, pies, fruit salads, sauces, and ice cream.

 Cedar Berry

 The cedar berry comes from the eastern red cedar tree, and is very similar to a juniper berry.
 The small dark blue berries are generally not eaten raw, but are instead dried and sold as a health treatment with purported medicinal benefits in aiding coughs, rheumatism, bronchitis, fungal infections, worms, and flatulence.
-We cannot speak to any of these claims, but should you want to try it you can find them on Amazon.
+We cannot speak to any of these claims, but should you want to try it you can find them online.

 Ceylon Gooseberry

-Ceylon Gooseberries are native to Sri Lanka (formerly known as the Isle of Ceylon).
-They are a juicy berry about an inch in diameter, that is on the acidic side and thus not usually eaten raw, but more commonly made into jams and jellies.
+Ceylon Gooseberries are native to Sri Lanka (formerly known as the Isle of Ceylon) but are grown in limited quantities in the USA.
+They are small, juicy berries about half an inch in diameter that are on the acidic side.
+Well, let’s be truthful: They are pretty, โ€œmake your mouth pucker,โ€ sour, or even astringent.
+So they are not usually eaten raw but are more commonly made into jams and jellies.
+They become a bit sweeter as they get to the overripe stage.

 Cherry Berry

-Cherries aren’t actually a berry, but are botanically considered a drupe.
-Cherry berries, however, don’t grow on trees like cherries but on a ground plant.
+Cherries arenโ€™t actually a berry, but are botanically considered a drupe.
+Cherry berries, however, donโ€™t grow on trees like cherries but on a ground plant.
 It is a fairly new fruit cultivar that grows in the Northeast of the US.
 The berries can be eaten by the handful, used in fruit salads, on yogurt, or in your ice cream.

 Cloudberry

 Cloudberries are a rare and exotic berry found in the sub-arctic tundra regions of the world.
-They are a bright orange color and have a sweet, tart taste.
-They are high in vitamin C and antioxidants and are often used in jams and desserts.
+They are normally used as a ground cover, and arenโ€™t commercially cultivated because it can take up to 7 years from planting to bare fruit.
+They are a bright orange color and have a sweet-tart taste.
+They are high in vitamin C and antioxidants, and are sometimes used in jams and desserts.
+Their primary uses are in folk medicines and cosmetics.

 Cranberry